The main Navigation tabs at top of each page are for the Metric versions of Calculators.

 Save Inputs and Settings for Current Calculation

-Some calculators with multiple input entries, or that are used often, have functions to save currently entered calculation inputs and settings.
+Some calculators with multiple input entries, or that are used often, have functions to save currently entered calculation inputs and settings, on the device you're currently using.

 Hit on pages with this button to Name and Save the currently entered calculation on this device.